-&lt;sup>3 As background, the Bipartisan Budget Act of 2018 ("the BBA"), Pub.
+&lt;sup>5 As background, the Bipartisan Budget Act of 2018 ("the BBA"), Pub.
 L. No. 115-123, § 50311, 132 Stat.
 64, 192 (2018) permanently authorized SNPs, thereby indefinitely "providing continued access to Medicare Advantage special needs plans for vulnerable populations."
 See Act § 1859(f)(1).
 All SNPs must have in place an evidenced-based model of care with appropriate networks of providers and specialists.
 Id. § 1859(f)(5).

-expansion area but was refused for the foregoing reasons."
+SNP plans offer too limited utilization to be worth the time of some providers for purposes of contract development."
+Id. at 3.
+Longevity-MI explains that it "utilized the Provider Supply file to identify the providers that would be necessary for it to meet network adequacy standards in the expansion area but was refused for the foregoing reasons."
 Id.
-Longevity-NC asserts that CMS does not "foreclose the possibility" that it will accept an organization's assertion that "it cannot meet current CMS adequacy criteria because of an 'inability to contract."
+Longevity-MI asserts that CMS does not "foreclose the possibility" that it will accept an organization's assertion that "it cannot meet current CMS adequacy criteria because of an 'inability to contract."
+Id. at 3-4.
+Thus, Longevity-MI argues that "[g]iven the previously stated contracting challenges unique to a health plan solely offering an I-SNP line of business, [it] believe[s] [that] it is demonstratable that many of the providers in the provider supply file are not available to Longevity-MI."
 Id. at 4.
-Thus, Longevity-NC argues that "[g]iven the previously stated contracting challenges unique to a health plan solely offering an I-SNP line of business, [it] believe[s] [that] it is demonstratable that many of the providers in the provider supply file are not available to Longevity-NC."
-Id.

-Additionally, partially citing the language in 42 C.F.R. § 422.116(f)(1)(ii), Longevity-NC states that it "has contracted with other providers and facilities that are currently available and accessible to most enrollees, consistent with the local pattern of care."
+Additionally, partially citing the language in 42 C.F.R. § 422.116(f)(1)(ii), 6 Longevity-MI states that it "has contracted with other providers and facilities that are currently available and accessible to most enrollees, consistent with the local pattern of care."
 Id.
-Specifically, Longevity-NC explains that
+Specifically, Longevity-MI explains that